-Are you fascinated by technology and the inner workings of the human body?
-If so, a career in sonography may be the right path for you.
-A medical sonographer is a person qualified to provide patient imaging using ultrasound technology and equipment under the supervision of a medical doctor to examine many parts of the body, such as the abdomen, breasts, female reproductive system, heart and more.
+A Diagnostic Medical Sonographer is a person qualified to provide patient imaging using ultrasound technology and equipment under the supervision of a medical doctor to examine many parts of the body, such as the abdomen, breasts, female and male reproductive systems, and more.

 The diagnostic medical sonography program at San Jacinto College:

 - Trains students to use high frequency sound waves to produce images used for assessment and diagnosis of various medical conditions.
-The program concentrates on imaging the organs of the abdomen and pelvis as well as superficial structures and obstetrics
+The program concentrates on imaging the organs of the abdomen, pelvis, superficial structures as well as obstetrics; and

-- Grants students eligibility to apply to take exams for the American Registry of Diagnostic Medical Sonographers (ARDMS) and/or American Registry of Radiologic Technologist (ARRT)
+- Grants students eligibility to apply to take exams for the American Registry of Diagnostic Medical Sonography (ARDMS).

-- Clinical site rotations through 12 facilities (including Katy, Texas Medical Center and League City)
+- Clinical site rotations through 15 facilities (including Pearland, Texas Medical Center, and Galveston); and

 Employment of sonographers is expected to grow by 44 percent by 2020, much faster than the average for all occupations.
 Sonographic technology is expected to evolve rapidly and to spawn many new sonography procedures, such as 3D- and 4D-sonography for use in obstetric and ophthalmologic diagnosis.